tailcallhq/tailcall/README.md

 ### Support Us

-⭐️ If you like what you see, give us a star.
+⭐️ Give us a star.

 👀 Watch us for updates.